 Stage 2: short term sales increase

-After your first sale, your store’s revenue is going to experience a quick burst of growth.
-This growth is not only good for you as a merchant but also for the customer – the more revenue you make, the more likely you are to reward them for doing business with you by holding another sale in the future.
+After your first discount sale, your store’s revenue is going to experience a quick burst of growth.
+This growth is not only good for you as a merchant but also for the customer — the more revenue you make, the more likely you are to reward them for doing business with you by holding another discount sale in the future.

 Stage 3: conditioning

 Rather than seeing your brand as more valuable it actually seems less valuable, since shoppers start to only buy products at the discounted rate.
 This discounting mentality mainly attracts deal hunters who won’t see the value of your brand, and checkout as guests instead of creating an account.
-Similarly, your community members begin to question the value of staying engaged, resulting in less of the regular repeat purchases that drive a large portion of your revenue.
+Similarly, your community members begin to question the value of staying engaged, resulting in fewer regular repeat purchases that drive a large portion of your revenue.

 Stage 4: sales drop

-No matter how much they like your products, your committed community members will also start to feel alienated.
-If they they your sales are offered purely for first-time buyers, it can cause them to lose trust in your brand and damage the relationship you’ve built with them.
+Once customers discover that discounts have stopped, your sales will dip as they take their business elsewhere.
+No matter how much they like your products, your committed community members will also start to feel alienated, if they have been conditioned to expect frequent discount offers.
+This can cause them to lose trust in your brand and damage the relationship you’ve built with them.
 Whether it’s true or not, they will start to leave your brand for greener pastures.

 Stage 5: frequent, bigger sales